-You must always examine and copy original documents, and you must keep in the student's file a copy of the immigration documentation he submits, along with the secondary confirmation results received from the USCIS.
-While copying immigration documents is generally not permitted, you may legally photocopy documents he uses as proof of his immigration status (such as Forms I-551 or I-94) for a lawful purpose such as applying for Federal Student Aid.
+You must keep in the student's file a copy of the immigration documentation the student submits, along with the secondary confirmation results received from the USCIS.
+Documentation provided as proof of the student's immigration status (such as the I-551 and I-94) may legally be photocopied by the student as long as the photocopies are made for this lawful purpose.
+The student must understand that he is permitted to photocopy a USCIS document only for lawful purposes such as applying for FSA funds.
+(Document photocopying is generally not permitted for other purposes.)